 - Extensive Australian and international fieldwork

 Qualifications & Achievements

-- PhD Applied Sciences, RMIT University and CSIRO Land and Water, Australia (2013)
+- PhD Applied Sciences (Environmental Toxicology and Chemistry), RMIT University and CSIRO Land and Water, Australia (2013)

 - MSc Applied Marine Science (Distinction), University of Plymouth, United Kingdom (2005)